tayganr/purviewlab/modules/module13.md

 ## :mortar_board: Knowledge Check

-1. When publishing events to Azure Purview you need to make use of the ATLAS_HOOK topic name.
+1. When publishing events to Microsoft Purview you need to make use of the ATLAS_HOOK topic name.

    A) True
    B) False